giantswarm/docs/src/content/advanced/gitops/environments/index.md

         └── kustomization.yaml
 ```

-> In a similar way, we can base our stages in different cluster templates that we create from bases.
+__Note__: In a similar way, we can base our stages on different cluster templates that we create from bases.
 We can create as many levels as we want, always keeping in mind properly setting the priorities of the config files.

 #### Region specific settings for the production cluster